Most people think that investment isn’t for them. We’re trying to change that.

 We seek to have a positive impact on how the companies we invest in use your money.
 We can hold their executives to account, and even seek to require them to change the way they behave if we need to.
 By doing that, we’ll make investing work for you.
 We’ll free fund managers and companies from the shackles of short-termism.
 We’ll help to make our society more prosperous, more sustainable and more equal.

 The People’s Trust will be a new kind of mutual business.
 That means it will be owned 100% by its customers.
-Like any new business or new investment fund, we need some capital to help us develop The People’s Trust and get it ready for launch in the first half of 2017.
+Like any new business or new investment fund, we need some capital to help us develop The People’s Trust and get it ready for launch in September, 2017.

 Thats why we're seeking Founders to contribute a minimum of £20 (£10 for under 35s) to cover our costs.
 Founders will be offered a small discount to the share price when we launch.